Robotics-Club-IIT-BHU/Robotics-Camp-2023/Mastering__Pybullet/PART_1/(1) Installation and Starter Code/README.md

 * Built for python development, hence gives more informative and clear approach for beginners.
 * No external dependencies except a fully working python interpreter.

-Here are some simulations in PyBullet:
+Here are some simulations in PyBullet (Some of you might have already experienced it during VISION'23) :

 <p align="center">
    <img width="480" height="320" src="gif01.gif">